You’re the Puppet!

 You’re the Puppet! is the next installment in a series from Post Election Therapy.
 What started as a multi-disciplinary, improvisational reaction from artists, dancers, musicians, and poets to the 2016 election campaigns, continues along with the shocking events that compel us towards artistic action.

-Featuring/Collaborators Thea Little, Niki Singleton, Morgan Roddick, Nicholas Cueva, Thomas Fucalaro, Michaela Gomez, Chiara No, Anthony Wills, Sean Ali
+Featuring/Collaborators Thea Little, Niki Singleton, Morgan Roddick, Thomas Fucalaro, Michaela Gomez, Anthony Wills, Katie Norton-Bliss, Lea Torelli, Srna Kocevska, and Jeremy Pheiffer

 Morgan Roddick is a drummer and composer with a Bachelors in Music Synthesis from Berklee College of Music, who has made music in a variety of contexts throughout the world.
 His work has ranged from playing with bands at venues like Arlene’s Grocery and S.O.B.’s to dance pieces at the Brooklyn Museum to musical theater tours to performance art pieces at Bard University, the University of Iowa Center for New Music, and various galleries around New York City to scoring a short movie.